 Breast cancer occurs when one’s breast cells start dividing abnormally and rapidly.
 The stages of breast cancer range from 0 to 4, depending on the size of the tumour, the number of lymph nodes affected, and whether or not cancer has spread to other parts of the body (beyond the breast tissue).
 Each stage require a different combination of breast cancer treatment.

-To diagnose breast cancer and identify its stage, your breast specialist needs to perform tests such as mammograms, ultrasounds and MRIs.
+To diagnose breast cancer and identify its stage, your breast doctor needs to perform tests such as mammograms, ultrasounds and MRIs.

 This stage is non-invasive breast cancer or ductal carcinoma in situ (DCIS).
 Stage 0 happens when the precancerous or cancerous cells are limited to the milk ducts.
 Speak to your breast cancer surgeon for early treatment, which may include: